Safe Space trial

 You can get in touch with your local accord.

-The City has responded to requests from the community and established alcohol-free zones in areas that have attracted street drinkers, including lanes and parks.
+The City has responded to requests from the community and established alcohol-free zones and alcohol prohibited areas where alcohol-related antisocial behaviour impacts safety and amenity.

-Where an alcohol-free zone is established, it is an offence for members of the public to drink alcohol in the zone 24 hours a day, 7 days a week.
-Your local police station enforces these laws.
+Where an alcohol-free zone or alcohol prohibited area is established, it is an offence for members of the public to drink alcohol in the zone 24 hours a day, 7 days a week.
+Your local police enforces these laws.

-A map of alcohol-free zones in the local area and an alcohol-free zone fact sheet are available for download below.
+A map of alcohol restrictions in the local area and an alcohol-free zone fact sheet are available for download below.
 Licensed cafés and restaurants that serve alcohol outdoors within the zones are exempt.

-Applications to the City for an alcohol-free zone can be made by members of the community or by the police.
+Applications to the City for an alcohol-free zone or alcohol prohibited area can be made by members of the community or by the police.
 If you would like to lodge an application, download and complete the form below.
 Your application must specify the reasons for the proposed zone.

 Safe City Project Coordinator